outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - apply connection functions (like 'difference-reduction' or 'efficient path-finding' or 'organization' functions) to connect interface components (like efficiencies) which align with the connection function intents that can form a connecting interaction structures (like a function input/output structure) that can take problem structures as inputs & create solution structures as outputs

       - identify & apply functions to generate useful system components like efficiencies (or causes of these components) that help fulfill intents in general & apply to problem-solving intents
-        - efficiency-generating functions to fulfill problem-solving intent of connecting problem/solution
+        - example of efficiency-generating functions to fulfill problem-solving intent of connecting problem/solution
           - function to position source/destination positions in a more adjacent position
           - function to reduce differences or their causes
           - function to remove differences or their causes